elcoco/fp_linker/README.md

     com.prusa3d.PrusaSlicer -> prusaslicer
     org.freecad.FreeCAD     -> freecad

-Specify one or more source directories and one link directory where the links will be placed.
+fp_linker will by default look for flatpaks in the default locations.
+You can provide custom search locations with one or more --src-dir arguments.
 To keep watching the directories for changes, provide the --watch flag

-    fp_linker --src-dir /var/lib/flatpak/exports/bin --src-dir ~/.local/share/flatpak/exports/bin --link-dir ~/path/to/links --watch
+    fp_linker --link-dir ~/path/to/links --watch

+    --link-dir
+        directory where links are placed
     --watch
         watch directories for changes
-    --src-dir
-        source directory where flatpak binaries can be found --link-dir
-        directory where links are placed

 You can add the link directory to your $PATH so flatpaks are easy to launch from the terminal.